edemaine/coauthor/README.md

   * Replies to replies inherit the public/private state of their parent.
   * Superusers can see all the messages and change them between public and private.
+  * Superusers can also mark messages as **protected**, meaning they can be edited only by coauthors and superusers.
+This is useful to prevent someone from accidentally becoming a coauthor on the root message of a private-replies thread, thereby gaining access to all subsequent replies.
+    Protected messages can still be seen normally and gain emoji responses.

 * **Email notifications** for subscribed threads, clustering together all updates since the last email, with a maximum lag of a specified number of